-Assessment Tasks are returned within 2 weeks of the date of the Task/Examination.
+Assessment tasks are returned within two weeks of the date of the task/examination.
 In exceptional circumstances some tasks may be rescheduled or substituted.
-In such cases, Head Teachers or class teachers will inform students of the new arrangements in writing at least two (2) weeks in advance.
+In such cases, head teachers or class teachers will inform students of the new arrangements in writing at least two weeks in advance.

-Official Warning Letters will be posted home to parents/caregivers outlining where their daughter/ward the areas of unsatisfactory completion of the Year 11 and HSC Course requirements.
+Official warning letters will be posted home to parents/caregivers outlining their child's areas of unsatisfactory completion of the HSC Course requirements.
 A student will be considered to have satisfactorily completed a course if, in the principal's view, there is sufficient evidence that the student has:

-- followed the course developed or endorsed by NESA; and - applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school; and - achieved some or all of the course outcomes.
+- Followed the course developed or endorsed by NESA. - Applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school. - Achieved some or all of the course outcomes.